Huia O’Sullivan | Executive director

 Shelby is a values-based decision-maker with experience in navigating both private and public sector organisations.
 She shares her home with her husband, their four tamariki, her mama Jennifer and kuri (dog) named Ramona.

-Ingrid Gordon is a mother of three, chief runabout, passionate sideline supporter and business owner.
 Her interests are in health and wellbeing, sports and fitness, combined with a passion for supporting youth with their dreams, however that looks for them.

-Valance Smith is of Māori (Ngāti Mahuta, Te Parawhau, Te Uriroroi, Te Mahureure ki Whatitiri), English and Chinese descent.
+Valance Smith is of Māori (Ngāti Mahuta, Te Parawhau, Te Uriroroi, Te Mahurehure ki Whatitiri), English and Chinese descent.
 As Kaihautū Tiriti – Tiriti Strategist for AUT, Valance provides strategic leadership to the Vice Chancellors Office, as well as academic and cultural leadership across the university.
 His current research includes mātauranga Māori solutions for Kauri Dieback, and maramataka and its connection to physical activity.